balena-io-modules/mahler/README.md

 	// The sensors the agent uses to read the system state
 	sensors: [termometer],

-	// Stop on success tells the agent to keep monitoring
+	// The `follow` flag tells the agent to keep monitoring
 	// the state and re-plan if the state gets off-target.
 	// By default, the agent wil terminate as soon as the
 	// target has been reached.
-	opts: { stopOnSuccess: false },
+	opts: { follow: true },
 });
 ```